Frequently Asked Questions – Clinical Herbalism

 The current practice of clinical herbalism in the United States focuses on supporting wellness as opposed to fighting disease.
 The strength of botanicals lies in their capacity to support the body as it finds a healing path.
 In other words, herbs assist the body by “nudging” it back into balance.
 While they may sometimes take longer than pharmaceutical drugs to achieve maximum efficacy, the longer-term benefits are often more lasting because herbs act by helping the body help itself to heal.
 That is, herbs can assist in restoring innate physiological function such that the body can eventually ‘do it on its own’.
 Additionally, herbs are generally very safe* and have low-to-no side effects.

 *when used appropriately.

 After the initial discussion, I will formulate a treatment strategy, either before the end of the consultation or within 24 hours.
 This will include custom herbal blends in your preferred format (tea, powder, tincture).
 I will also offer some suggestions for supporting diet and lifestyle modifications (for example, add ‘one more’ vegetable to your daily routine, meditate for 5 minutes before bed).
 Together we will select the suggestions that you are most comfortable with, and that you believe will be most helpful (and achievable).
 It’s important to me that the proposed strategy is a joint venture; I very much want you to be in charge of your health.
 The first appointment typically takes about 90 minutes.
 Follow-ups generally take about 60 minutes.
-You may purchase your custom-blended herbs in the compounding facility at Maryland University of Integrative Health, or have them mailed to you.
+You may purchase your custom-blended herbs in the compounding facility at Maryland University of Integrative Health in Laurel, MD, to pick up or have them mailed to you.

 Visit my Herbal Consultations page for greater detail on the experience.